 Though Russell was a pioneer of logical positivism, which was further developed by such philosophers from the 'Vienna circle' as Ludwig Wittgenstein and Rudolf Carnap, he never identified himself fully with the group.
 "The stuff of which the world of our experience is composed is, in my belief, neither mind nor matter," he wrote in The Analysis of Mind, "but something more primitive than either.
 Both mind ands matter seem to be composite, and the stuff of which they are compounded lies in a sense between the two, in a sense above them both, like a common ancestor."
 In Human Knowledge: Its Scope and Limits Russell argued that while the data of sense are mental, they are caused by physical events.
 The world is a vast collection of facts and events, but beyond the laws of their occurrence science cannot go, it only gives us knowledge of the world.

 For further reading: The Philosophy of Bertrand Russell, ed. by P.A.
 Schilpp (1946); Bertrand Russell's Philosophy by L. Aiken (1963); Bertrand Russell on Education by J. Park (1963); Bertrand Russell and the British Tradition in Philosophy by D.F.
 Pears (1967); Russell by A.J.
 Ayer (1972); The Life of Bertrand Russell by R.W.
 Clark (1975); Russell by R.M.
 Sainsbury (1979); Bertrand Russell and His World by R.W.
 Clark (1981); Bertrand Russell and the Pacifists in the First World War by J. Vellacott (1981); Bertrand Russell: A Political Life by A. Ryan (1988); Bertrand Russell by A. Brink (1989); Idealism and the Emergence of Analytic Philosophy by P. Hylton (1990); Russell's Idealist Apprenticeship by N. Griffin (1991); The Mathematical Philosophy of Bertrand Russell by F.A.
 Rodriguez-Consuegra (1991); Bertrand Russell by C. Moorehead (1992); Russell and Analytic Philosophy by A.D.
 Irvine and G.A.
-Wedeking (1993); Bertrand Russell: The Spirit of Solitude 1872-1921 by Ray Monk (1996); Life of Bertrand Russell by Ray Monk (1996); Bertrand Russell: The Ghost of Madness, 1921-1970 by Ray Monk (2000) - Note: Ludwig Wittgenstein (1889-1951) sent his first work Tractatus Logico-Philosophicus to Russell from Italy in 1918, where he had been taken prisoner on the front of WW I. Wittgenstein succeeded in 1939 G.E.
+Wedeking (1993); Bertrand Russell: The Spirit of Solitude 1872-1921 by Ray Monk (1996); Life of Bertrand Russell by Ray Monk (1996); Bertrand Russell: The Ghost of Madness, 1921-1970 by Ray Monk (2000); Russell Revisited: Critical Reflections on the Thought of Bertrand Russell, edited by Alan Schwerin (2009) - Note: Ludwig Wittgenstein (1889-1951) sent his first work Tractatus Logico-Philosophicus to Russell from Italy in 1918, where he had been taken prisoner on the front of WW I. Wittgenstein succeeded in 1939 G.E.
 Moore as professor of mental philosophy and logic in Cambridge, but resigned in 1947 and the Finnish philosopher Georg Henrik von Wright was invited to succeed Wittgenstein.
 Suom.: Russellilta on myös suomennettu mm.
 Filosofiaa jokamiehelle, Yksilön vapaus ja sen rajoitukset